tech-with-mo/tech-with-mo/README.md

 - 👋 Hi, I’m @tech-with-mo
-- 👀 I’m interested in ...
+- 👀 I’m interested in Py, and Linux
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 You can reach me through GitHub!